Los Angeles Toxicology Lab Sued for Alleged Kickback Schemes; Complaint Proceeds Past the Motion to Dismiss

 - providing in-house “collector” personnel to some high-volume referring docs.

-The whistleblower also alleges that PacTox paid sales reps as independent contractors on straight commission, an arrangement that ran afoul of the Anti-Kickback Statute.
+The complaint also alleges that PacTox paid sales reps as independent contractors on straight commission, an arrangement that ran afoul of the Anti-Kickback Statute.

 The judge in the case recently denied Defendant’s motion to dismiss; now the case moves into the discovery phase.